mk-fg/convergence/README.md

          For a more proper way see [twisted #5374](http://twistedmatrix.com/trac/ticket/5374) (still unresolved at the moment of writing).

+   - Can be configured from YAML file, including python logging module configuration.

    - TODO: [CrossBear](https://pki.net.in.tum.de/) verifier via dns-txt they provide.